 Teaching: Clare teaches on a range of modules on the undergraduate programme, specialising in feature-writing and the history of journalism.
-As she also loves being a student, she has just completed her second MA, this time in creative writing, at Sheffield Hallam University.
+She has two MAs, one in women’s issues, the other in creative writing, both from SHU.

 Teaching: Graham lectures part time at SHU on the undergraduate and postgraduate programmes specialising in television news.

 Journalism: Graham works part time as a senior broadcast journalist with BBC Look North in Leeds.
 He began his journalism career as a junior reporter on the Pontefract and Castleford Express newspaper before moving to the Evening Courier in Halifax and the Yorkshire Evening Post in Leeds, where he was a senior reporter.
 Later he worked as a freelance reporter for national newspapers including the Observer, The Independent and The Sun.
 In 1995 he got his first job in television, working as a producer for BBC Breakfast.
-He returned to his home city of Leeds in 2000 to work on BBC Look North, where he plans and produces the programme’s main bulletins.
+He returned to his home city of Leeds in 2000 to work on BBC Look North, where – until 2016, when he became full-time at SHU – he planned and produced the programme’s main bulletins.

 Mark Subryan, PhD student